VisitMiddelfart

 Gelsted Church

+Like most other village churches, this church was built in stages.
 The oldest part originates from o.
 1200, the choir was added o.
 1450 – 1500.
 The weaponry was built in 1721.

 Nørre Aaby Church